John B. Ritch III

-John B. Ritch III (born March 13, 1943) is a former American diplomat experienced on the congressional side of US foreign policy and in international business.
-After an early career in the US Army (1968–1972) and as a staff adviser on the Senate Foreign Relations Committee (1972–1993), he was appointed by President of the United States Bill Clinton to serve as the United States Ambassador to the United Nations International Organizations in Vienna, a position he held from 1993 to 2001.
-Thereafter (2001–2012) he headed the London-based trade association that encompasses the world nuclear energy industry.
+John B. Ritch III (born March 13, 1943) is a former American diplomat whose career includes extensive experience on the congressional side of US foreign policy and in international business.
+After early service as a captain in the US Army (1968–1972) and then a staff adviser on the Senate Foreign Relations Committee (1972–1993), he was appointed by President of the United States Bill Clinton to serve as the United States Ambassador to the United Nations International Organizations in Vienna, a position he held from 1993 to 2001.
+Thereafter, as a business executive from 2001 to 2012, he headed the London-based trade association that encompasses the worldwide nuclear energy industry.
+Meanwhile, as a sidelight, in 1992 Ritch co-founded an international company that has attained three decades of success in marketing US-made nutritional products throughout much of Europe.

 Early life and education

 Ritch was born into a Navy family during World War II and grew up in the postwar years in locations on the East and West Coasts associated with the military career of his father, a 1939 graduate of the Naval Academy.
-Ritch's grandfather, a Montanan and longtime friend of famed painter Charlie Russell, was the new state's first historian, known for his nostalgic poetry and beguiling reminiscences about the fast-disappearing West.
+Ritch's grandfather, a Montanan, one-time cowboy, and longtime friend of famed painter Charlie Russell, was among the new state's first historians, known for his nostalgic poetry and beguiling reminiscences about the fast-disappearing West.

 Ritch III attained a moment of national fame at age 10 by winning a local contest in Bremerton, Washington (home of Puget Sound Naval Shipyard) that offered a bicycle to the top collector of used shoes for war refugees in Korea.
-On April 19, 1953, dominating the front page of New York's Sunday News (then the nation's major tabloid) was "Johnnie Ritch" sitting atop a mountain of 10,000 pairs of shoes piled dockside for shipment.
+On April 19, 1953, dominating the front page of New York's Sunday News (then the nation's major tabloid) was "Johnnie Ritch" sitting atop a mountain of 10,000 pairs of shoes piled dockside in Bremerton for shipment to Korea.
 Ritch alone had gathered 1,325 pairs by taking a wagon door to door.

 After a youth filled with peewee league and school sports, Ritch graduated in 1960 from Traip Academy in Kittery, Maine (a public high school near the Portsmouth Naval Shipyard).
 Ritch studied for one year at Rensselaer Polytechnic Institute, then entered the US Military Academy at West Point, graduating in 1965.
 There he was an Academic All-American and all-N.I.T. in basketball and selected to be a Rhodes Scholar.
 Ritch received the Eastern Collegiate Athletic Conference award as the outstanding scholar-athlete of West Point's class of '65.

 At Oxford University from 1965 to 1968, Ritch studied Philosophy, Politics and Economics at University College.
 He played on an Oxford University Basketball team that came close, but for a travel mishap, to achieving a perfect slate of three consecutive British national championships at both the university and amateur levels.
 During that period, Ritch's teammates included future New York Knick Bill Bradley and now-eminent novelist John Edgar Wideman.